 Native to South America, moss rose needs little water once it's established.
 It is heat and drought tolerant and thrives during a long hot summer.

 The tissue paper-like petals close at night, and they create colorful ground covers.
-These are also a great plant in hanging baskets.
+These are also great plants for hanging baskets.

 This flower is also a hardy annual that can take some cold weather, so it won't be killed by a light frost and will bloom well into the fall.

 - Appearance: Flower colors are yellow, orange, cream, white, red, scarlet, pink and fuchsia, and you can usually find mixes of colors when you buy plants at the nursery.

 - Size: Moss rose only grows about four to six inches tall.

 - Cultivation: Sow the seeds in full sun in the garden after the last spring frost.
 Thin the plants to 10 to 12 inches apart.
 Blooms should appear eight weeks after sowing.
 Do not water this plant too frequently though, as it blooms better when kept on the dry side.